mchung94/pyramid-solver/README.md

 - Depth: ```(first node)```

 ## Priority Queue Implementation
 A general purpose [priority queue](https://en.wikipedia.org/wiki/Priority_queue) is unnecessary.
-A [Bucket Queue](https://en.wikipedia.org/wiki/Bucket_queue) is very fast and makes sense for solving Pyramid Solitaire, since we only need to insert nodes, remove the minimum priority node, and check if the queue is empty.
+A [bucket queue](https://en.wikipedia.org/wiki/Bucket_queue) is very fast and makes sense for solving Pyramid Solitaire, since we only need to insert nodes, remove the minimum priority node, and check if the queue is empty.

 ### Minimum and Maximum Solution Lengths
 The shortest possible solution to Pyramid Solitaire is 15 steps.
 This happens if each step removes two table cards, except the last two which can't be removed together since one covers the other.
 13 pairs of table cards + 2 more for the last two cards.